 Let’s say Sally sold drugs in a certain neighborhood.
 While the crime of selling narcotics is serious, law enforcement might decide they would rather arrest Charlie Kingpin, the drug supplier, not Sally the small-time dealer.
 If Sally is offered transactional immunity from the district attorney for her participation in drug sales which helps prosecute Charlie Kingpin, Sally can’t be charged with a crime stemming from her immunized testimony.

 While transactional immunity is the broadest type of immunity, it doesn’t prevent prosecution for criminal activities that are unrelated to something discussed in the immunized testimony.
 So if it comes out during testimony that Sally committed a robbery while dealing drugs for Charlie Kingpin, she likely won’t receive protection for that crime.

 Transactional Immunity for Witnesses: Additional Resources

-If you're being investigated for a state or federal crime and have been offered immunity by the prosecution, you'll want to speak with a criminal defense attorney who understands the rules of evidence.
+If you're being investigated for a state or federal crime and have been offered immunity by the prosecution, you'll want to speak with a legal professional who understands the rules of evidence and how they impact your rights.
 When put into practice, the concept of immunity and the right against self-incrimination can get confusing.
 If you're looking for legal guidance, you can find a skilled criminal defense attorney in your area now that can help you understand the law.
-Get a free case review today.